-Тор bics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 1.
-LAND USE AND LAND USE PLANNING-Would the project: a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Have a substantial impact upon the existing character of the vicinity? $\boxtimes$
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 1.
+LAND USE AND LAND USE PLANNING-Would the project: a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? ⊠ c) Have a substantial impact upon the existing character of the vicinity?

 The Eastern Neighborhoods PEIR determined that adoption of the rezoning and area plans would result in an unavoidable significant impact on land use due to the cumulative loss of PDR.
-The proposed project would not remove any existing PDR uses and would therefore not contribute to any impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
-In addition, the project site was zoned Moderate-Scale Neighborhood Commercial District (NC-3) prior to the rezoning of Eastern Neighborhoods, which did not encourage PDR uses and the rezoning of the project site did not contribute to the significant impact.
-Additionally, the current zoning district of Mission Street NCT also does not allow for PDR uses.
-Therefore, the proposed project would not contribute to the significant cumulative land use impact related to the loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+The project site currently consists of two vacant lots.
+According to Planning Department and Department of Building Inspection records, the subject property has been associated with former industrial uses, but since at least 1994 has been used as a combined two-story single-family residence and furniture warehouse.
+The combined residence/warehouse structures were demolished in 2016 per emergency order under Department of Building Inspection permit number 201607122092.
+As a result, the proposed project would not remove any existing PDR uses and would therefore not contribute to any impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+In addition, the project site was zoned as a Residential/Service Mixed-Use District (RSD) prior to the rezoning of Eastern Neighborhoods, which did not encourage PDR uses, and therefore, rezoning of the project site to Mixed Use-Residential (MUR) did not contribute to the significant impact.